De Broglie–Bohm theory: Hidden variables

 De Broglie–Bohm theory is often referred to as a "hidden-variable" theory.
 Bohm used this description in his original papers on the subject, writing: "From the point of view of the usual interpretation, these additional elements or parameters [permitting a detailed causal and continuous description of all processes] could be called 'hidden' variables."
 Bohm and Hiley later stated that they found Bohm's choice of the term "hidden variables" to be too restrictive.
 In particular, they argued that a particle is not actually hidden but rather "is what is most directly manifested in an observation [though] its properties cannot be observed with arbitrary precision (within the limits set by uncertainty principle)".
 However, others nevertheless treat the term "hidden variable" as a suitable description.

 Generalized particle trajectories can be extrapolated from numerous weak measurements on an ensemble of equally prepared systems, and such trajectories coincide with the de Broglie–Bohm trajectories.
 In particular, an experiment with two entangled photons, in which a set of Bohmian trajectories for one of the photons was determined using weak measurements and postselection, can be understood in terms of a nonlocal connection between that photon's trajectory and the other photon's polarization.
 However, not only the De Broglie–Bohm interpretation, but also many other interpretations of quantum mechanics that do not include such trajectories are consistent with such experimental evidence.

+Different predictions

+A specialized version of the double slit experiment has been devised to test characteristics of the trajectory predictions.

+Results from one such experiment agreed with the predictions of standard quantum mechanics and disagreed with the Bohm predictions when they conflicted.
+These conclusions have been the subject of debate.